farooq9/Asteroid-space-game/README.md

 # Asteroid-space-game
-This is an very interesting and very attractive space game made using python programming language the code is a bit complex and long, an intermediate python programmer can learn and gain some extra knowledge from it.
+This is an very interesting and very attractive space game made using python programming language and pygame module the code is a bit complex and long, an intermediate python programmer can learn and gain some extra knowledge from it.

 How to play!
  Total nine keys are used...